 Several years ago I cleaned out my cookbook collection, getting rid of about 20 of them because my poor shelves were getting to be swayback from all the books I had.

 Just lately I've been in buying mode again and have found a few cookbooks that I'm so excited about digging into.
 One of those is from the popular Back In The Day Bakery based in Savannah.

 It's said that there would be a riot in the bakery if these chocolate chip cookies weren't there everyday, so they must be good!
 They're giant - about four inches in diameter - and filled with chocolate chips (the original used chocolate chunks).

-Bret gave a thumbs up to these and he’s very picky about chocolate chip cookies.
-I gave them a thumbs up, too, which was hard to do while I was stuffing them into my mouth.
-Don’t forget the tall, cold glass of milk on the side.
+Bret gave a thumbs up to these and he's very picky about chocolate chip cookies.
+I give them a thumbs up, too, which is hard to do while using my hands to stuff the cookies into my mouth.
+Don't forget the tall, cold glass of milk on the side.

 - 1 tsp. pure vanilla extract